-Author's note for 2019-06-01: Credit for the original story kernel goes to JanSails with many thanks.
-I know this tale did not go AT ALL as expected for her, but I'm grateful for her sharing the idea and letting me run with it.
+Author's note for 2020-05-23: Credit for the original story kernel goes to JanSails with many thanks.
+I know this tale did not develop at all as she wished, but I'm grateful for her sharing the idea.

-When I started posting this story, I was still very new to the fandom and fanfic, and I didn't correctly describe or tag it.
-These errors on my part lead to a *lot* of frustrated, angry, and then frankly, caustic reviews.
-The story is correctly tagged and described now.
+Because I was fairly new to the fandom and fanfic, I made several errors in tagging this story.
+This lead to a *lot* of frustrated, angry, and then frankly, caustic reviews.
+TBBT is now correctly tagged and described.

-YOUR ONE AND ONLY WARNING: This story deals with several heavy topics, and is rated M for a variety of reasons.
-I don't post 'trigger' warnings, as they frequently spoil the plot, so PM me for details if you're concerned.
+The one and only warning on this story: There are several 'triggery' things within the plot, and the story is rated M for a variety of reasons.
+I don't post specific warnings, as they frequently spoil the plot, so PM me for details if you're concerned.

-I've grown considerably as a writer since I finished this story.
-It reflects ideas, development and skills that I've since moved beyond.
-If you want an idea of my current capacity, maybe head on over to "A Perfect Metaphor."
+Finally, I've grown considerably as a writer since I finished this story.
+If you want an idea of my current capacity, my latest work is "A Perfect Metaphor."

 "But you won't change me.
 You won't make me your equal," Bella said.